Brian Deese: Biden administration

 Deese also served as President Biden's primary policy negotiator for key climate, health, and tax reform measures passed in the Inflation Reduction Act.
 Deese was particularly involved in landing the clean energy and climate provisions, visiting West Virginia with Senator Manchin in March 2022.
 After going zip-lining with the senator near the New River Gorge, Deese took to Twitter to extoll the state.
 "Coal and energy communities helped make America what it is, the strongest economy in the world and the global leader of democracy," Deese wrote.
 "Nobody should forget that, and President Biden certainly doesn't."
 Deese later participated in the final bill negotiations, conducted in secret, between Senators Manchin and Schumer in July 2022.
 Environmentalist Fred Krupp described Deese as "indispensable in crafting and negotiating the most important climate law in U.S. history."
 Beyond IRA passage, Deese developed a reputation for weaving climate action into the fabric of White House economic policymaking.

 As NEC director, Deese prioritized competition policy as a way to counter decades of growing corporate concentration in the economy.
-He pushed to establish the first-ever White House Competition Council, which he chairs, and has spoken publicly on the need to increase entrepreneurship and reduce barriers to entry in key U.S. industries.
+He pushed to establish the first-ever White House Competition Council, which he chaired, and has spoken publicly on the need to increase entrepreneurship and reduce barriers to entry in key U.S. industries.

 In February 2023, it was announced that Deese would be leaving his position.
 Vice Chair of the Federal Reserve Lael Brainard was selected as his replacement.

+Massachusetts Institute of Technology

+In July 2023, Deese was appointed the Institute Innovation Fellow at MIT.
+Deese's role as Fellow includes research and development of strategies to address climate change and promote sustainable economic growth.
+His extensive experience in government policy will provide practical insights into academic research.
+MIT anticipates his arrival will foster a productive nexus between policy-making and technological innovation, vital for addressing the global climate crisis.
+Deese's tenure commenced in the summer of 2023.